Oakdene/Waldene

-Oakdene (later known as Waldene and then as Bernora) was a Gold Coast-era estate in Roslyn, on Long Island, in New York.
+Oakdene (later known as Waldene and then as Bernora) was a Gold Coast-era estate in Roslyn, on Long Island, in New York, United States.

 History

 Oakdene was constructed for executive Walter George Oakman, Sr. ca. 1900.
 The main building, a Colonial Revival mansion consisting of around 32 rooms (although some sources say 37), was designed by Grosvenor Atterbury.
 The estate also consisted of farm buildings and a horse stable.
 The estate occupied roughly 68 acres of land.

 Henry D. Walbridge purchased the estate in 1912.
-He renamed the estate from Oakdene to Waldene.
-It is known that the Walbridge family had installed a pipe organ in the mansion.
+He subsequently renamed the estate from Oakdene to Waldene.
+It is also known that the Walbridge family had installed a pipe organ in the mansion.

 In 1935, Waldene was put on the market for $297,500 (1935 USD).

 Around 1946, Waldene was purchased by Samuel Rubel.
 Rubel renamed the mansion Bernora.

 Fate

 In 1946, the mansion was destroyed by a fire.
 The property was soon purchased by developers.
 After the developers purchased the property, the estate was redeveloped as a housing development called Roslyn Pines in the early 1950s.